Save Money on Tuition and Exam Fees

 Get Reimbursed

-If you receive reimbursement approval, you must follow the instructions on the back of the approval form.
+If you receive reimbursement approval, you must follow the instructions on the front of the approval form.
 These instructions include the following steps:

-• After completing and paying for the course, return the completed approval form to the Partnership.
-Be sure to include a copy of the following materials:
+- After completing and paying for the course, upload the completed approval form and required documents to our Tuition Portal or email them to [email protected] Be sure to include a copy of the following materials:

-You must complete your course or exam to receive reimbursement.
+You must complete your course or exam to receive reimbursements.

-• We can only approve changes if no charges were incurred against the original benefit, voucher, or reimbursement approval.
+We can only approve changes/cancellations if no charges were incurred against the original benefit, voucher, or reimbursement approval.
+To change/cancel a voucher or reimbursement, contact a Partnership advisor at (800) 253-4332 Option 1 or email: [email protected].

 Changing Courses